Air Transport Advisory Board

 Technical Manager Safety Engineering, Ryanair

-Currently studying in City University London for a Masters in Air Safety Management.
+He completed a degree in Business Management in Aviation and is currently studying at City University London for a Masters in Air Safety Management.

 Compliance Director, Gate Gourmet